top of page

 Telemedicine

 The pandemic made telehealth access skyrocket, and the option can apply to pets, too.
-Nowadays, pet parents can tune in from home to receive diagnoses for their pets.
+Now, pet parents can tune in from home to receive diagnoses for their pets.
 This feature also helps free up space and service providers at in-person clinics.

 At-home testing